S2Cool Project Overview

 Our Team

-Prof. Dr. M. Moazam Fraz
+Prof. Dr. Muhammad Moazam Fraz

 Principal Investigator (PI)

-Dr. M. Naseer Bajwa
+Dr. Muhammad Naseer Bajwa

 Post Doctoral Fellow